nycdavid/bouncer/README.md

 to query with as an attribute

 ## 11/29/16
-* How do we get the Post handler function to gain access to the db connection without having to make multiple connections to PG?
+* ~~How do we get the Post handler function to gain access to the db connection without having to make multiple connections to PG?~~

+- [ ] Test if the request is actually being made in the test by making a dead simple Post handler